hoangduytran/blender-manual/manual/modeling/geometry_nodes/mesh/topology/vertex_of_corner.rst

    :align: right
    :alt: Vertex of Corner node.

-The *Vertex of Corner* node outputs the index of the vertex that a face corner is attached to.
+Outputs the index of the vertex that a face corner is attached to.

 Inputs